 Koh Tao wasn’t so famous in 2009, barely a few lines in some travel guides, but I quickly discovered it was the place in South East Asia to get scuba certified for a very affordable price.
 I thought I would be happy with just an Open water certification to keep travelling and scuba diving whenever possible: Wrong!
 It was even better than during my discovery dive.
 On top of this, I got to know instructors who inspired me so I knew it was the beginning of something bigger.

 During my 100 first dives in Europe, Egypt, and Mexico, I focused on becoming a better diver: better organised, higher buoyancy skills and better judgment of situations while diving.
-Quickly, it became clear I wanted to share my passion and help the others getting inspiring experiences underwater.
-At the beginning of World Adventure Divers, I was only a Rescue diver.
+Quickly, it became clear I wanted to share my passion and help others getting inspiring experiences underwater.
+When I started my diving blog, I was only a Rescue diver.
 Making it to the first professional level of scuba diving was a way to take my knowledge and know-how to a higher level and certify it.

 Today as a Divemaster I can lead certified divers on an exploration dive.
 I can tell you the day I could officially lead my first diver, it was one of the moments I was the proudest of myself, I was literally jumping for joy on the deck of the boat!
 If you are thinking to become a divemaster, go through these tips to make sure you’ll have the best divemaster training experience.
 This is exactly what I did and I recommend you to do the same.